 Dogs are among the friendliest and most adorable animals in the world.
 And whenever they meet humans along their way, they tend to make pals with them―usually on the spot!
 However, not all canines are all buddy-buddy with people; some of them are a tad skittish with people and other animals while others are just plain weird!
-If you want to be all chummy with these type of pooches, then you’d better skim the tips laid out below:
+If you want to be all chummy with these type of pooches, then you’d better skim the tips laid out below when you first meet a strange dog:

 Ask Permission First